hgsteggles/TORCH/README.md

 	},
 }
 ```
-The simulated span of time in this example is 20,000 years.
+The simulated span of time in this example is 200 kyr.
 Snapshots of the star would be taken at equally spaced intervals during this time and stored in the tmp directory.

 An example of how to set up a problem is given in "refdata/setup.lua".
 For a star  offset in a spherically symmetric density gradient: